Bubba Thompson Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 19th-ranked team ERA across all league pitching staffs (4.43).
+- The pitching staff for the Tigers has a collective eight K/9, the fifth-worst in the league.

-- The Tigers rank 22nd in baseball in home runs allowed (66 total, 1.3 per game).
+- The Tigers' 4.53 team ERA ranks 22nd across all league pitching staffs.

-- Boyd makes the start for the Tigers, his 10th of the season.
-He is 3-3 with a 5.74 ERA and 39 strikeouts through 42 1/3 innings pitched.
+- Tigers pitchers combine to surrender 68 total home runs at a clip of 1.3 per game (to rank 22nd in the league).

-- His last appearance came on Wednesday against the Kansas City Royals, when the lefty threw 4 2/3 innings, surrendering one earned run while giving up three hits.
+- The lefty's last time out was on Friday against the Chicago White Sox, when he went four innings, surrendering five earned runs while allowing six hits.

-- The 32-year-old has a 5.74 ERA and 8.3 strikeouts per nine innings across nine games this season, while allowing a batting average of .251 to opposing hitters.
+- The 25-year-old has put up a 7.80 ERA and 7.4 strikeouts per nine innings across 10 games this season, while giving up a batting average of .307 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.